ATraxLab/Onboarding/README.md

 # Other resources

-I haven't tried all of these, but have seen them recommended.
+I haven't tried all of these, but they've all been recommended to me.

 * [R tutorials from twotorials.com](https://www.twotorials.com) - short and focused
 * [R tutorials from Google developers](https://www.youtube.com/playlist?list=PLOU2XLYxmsIK9qQfztXeybpHvru-TrqAP) - somewhat longer
+* [Git tutorials](https://www.gitkraken.com/resources/learn-git) from GitKraken are a pretty good intro to many of the concepts.